Dangerous Man Brewing Company

-Dangerous Man Brewing Company is a microbrewery located in the Sheridan neighborhood of Northeast Minneapolis.
+Dangerous Man Brewing Company is a microbrewery previously located in the Sheridan neighborhood of Northeast Minneapolis.

+After closing its taproom in 2023, Dangerous Man currently runs a brewing facility in Maple Lake, Minnesota, from which it distributes products to bars and liquor stores.

+In March of 2025, Dangerous Man announced they would wind-down operations, distributing their final beer, the Last Call IIPA on March 25.

+Five months after their closure, Dangerous Man announced they would be re-opening under new ownership while retaining founder, Rob Miller.

 Founding

 Dangerous Man Brewing Company was founded by Rob Miller, a longtime homebrewer who had been considering opening a brewery for some time.
 After changes in Minnesota state law permitted brewery taprooms (and after additional changes in Minneapolis law allowed him to open a brewery across the street from a church) he located his brewery in a turn-of-the-twentieth-century building which was originally a bank.
 The brewery opened on January 25, 2013.